 Aims and Scope

-Proceedings of the Centre for Economic History Research is published by the Centre of Economic History Research (CEHR).
+Proceedings of the Centre for Economic History Research is published by the Centre for Economic History Research (CEHR).
 CEHR is a non-profit organization registered in Sofia City Court on December 18, 2015.
-Its members are predominantly academics unified by their interest in Bulgarian and Balkan Economic History.

 The editors of the Proceedings of the Centre for Economic History Research are primarily interested in publishing original research papers exploring the economic past of the Balkan region.
 There are no limitations to the chronological scope of the contributions and the methodology used.
 The Proceedings of the Centre for Economic History Research also places a high priority on contributions that examine the history of economic thought in the Balkans as well as the history of local entrepreneurship, healthcare, energy, telecommunications, transportation, and education.